snow6oy/recurrink/block/README.md

 python -m scripts.mkgplfile
 ```

-### Empty background
-> as a rink designer i want the plotter to ignore the background layer

-In the YAML set Background: ~

 ### Palette conversion
 > as a plotter i want convert a rinks to use a new pen palette